Walter S. Crosley: World War I

-After being detached from Prairie in February 1917, he was ordered to Berlin as assistant naval attache; however, relations were severed with Germany before his arrival.
-His orders were changed to report to Petrograd, Russia as Naval Attache.
+After being detached from Prairie in February 1917, he was ordered to Berlin as assistant naval attaché; however, relations were severed with Germany before his arrival.
+His orders were changed to report to Petrograd, Russia as Naval Attaché.
 He and his wife reached that city by way of Japan, Korea, China, and Siberia on May 7, 1917, a month after the United States entered World War I. The following year in Russia was one of constant danger for Captain and Mrs. Crosley.
 The Tsar's Government was disintegrating and in July 1917, when Bolsheviks captured Petrograd, the Crosleys were safely escorted under cover of night to the American Embassy by a Russian officer who risked his life to assist them.
 With the danger unacceptable for the mission, in April 1918, Crosley was ordered to leave Russia by way of Finland and Sweden.
 The Crosleys made their escape with the assistance of the American ambassador.
 During one night's train ride to Helsingfors, Finland, their passports were demanded nineteen times.
 In Finland, Captain Crosley took charge of a party of sixteen Americans and a Roumanian diplomat who had been trying to leave Russia for weeks.
 As they neared the frontier, Crosley arranged a truce between the Reds and Whites, whereby the party crossed the ice escorted by a Red general carrying a large American flag.
-Finally reaching Stockholm, Sweden, Captain Crosley received orders there to proceed to Madrid, Spain, as naval attache, where he reported on May 10, 1918 and remained until the Armistice.
+Finally reaching Stockholm, Sweden, Captain Crosley received orders there to proceed to Madrid, Spain, as naval attaché, where he reported on May 10, 1918, and remained until the Armistice.

 Navy Cross

-In 1920, Captain Crosley was awarded the Navy Cross for his Russian diplomatic service in World War I. His citation reads, "For distinguished service in the line of his profession as Naval Attache at Petrograd, and for conducting a party of Americans out of Russia in April 1918, under difficult and trying conditions."
+In 1920, Captain Crosley was awarded the Navy Cross for his Russian diplomatic service in World War I. His citation reads, "For distinguished service in the line of his profession as Naval Attaché at Petrograd, and for conducting a party of Americans out of Russia in April 1918, under difficult and trying conditions."